alirezasaremi.com logo

 Next.js

-This post is a practical guide to Cache Components in Next.js 16.
-We will focus on real patterns you can use in a production app: replacing ISR for “mostly static” pages, keeping SSR only where you truly need it, and using cacheLife + cacheTag to control freshness in a clean, predictable way.
+We'll focus on real patterns you can use in a production app.
+We're replacing ISR for “mostly static” pages, keeping SSR only where necessary, and utilizing cacheLife and cacheTag to control freshness in a clean and predictable manner.

 Table of Contents